The Painted Veil (1934 film): Cast

+Twenty Meglin Kiddies appeared in the film.

 Reception

 The film grossed a total of $1,658,000: $538,000 from the U.S. and Canada and $1,120,000 in other markets.
 It made a profit of $138,000.

 Andre Sennwald of The New York Times critic enthused over Garbo's performance while recognizing weaknesses in the story: “She continues handsomely to be the world's greatest cinema actress in this...drama...Tracing its ancestry to Somerset Maugham's novel, which it resembles only in the casual surface qualities...(It) allows Miss Garbo to triumph once more over the emotional rubber-stamps that the studios arrange for her...She is the most miraculous blend of personality and sheer dramatic talent that the screen has ever known and her presence in The Painted Veil immediately makes it one of the season's cinema events.
 Watch her stalking about with long and nervous steps, her shoulders bent and her body awkward with grief, while she waits to be told if her husband will die from the coolie's dagger thrust.
 It is as if all this had never been done before.
 Watch the veiled terror in her face as she sits at dinner with her husband, not knowing if he is aware of her infidelity; or her superb gallantry when she informs him of what it was that drove her into the arms of his friend; or her restlessness on the bamboo porch in Mei-Tan-Fu with the tinny phonograph, the heat and her conscience.
 She shrouds all this with dignity, making it precious and memorable...(A)lthough Mr. Maugham killed the husband off in the book and play, the scenarists keep him alive for an ending in which the couple discover that real love has bloomed out of unbelievable chaos.”